 - The Foredom looks heavy-duty and more powerful.

 - The Foredom does not have the RPM that the Dremel does.

 Dremel 9100 vs foredom

 Dremel 9100 is a high-precision rotary power tool that has a flexible shaft.
-It generates up to 23,000 RPM thanks to its powerful 120 volts, 2.5 amp motor.
-The 9100 works and looks like a pen, and has variable speed controlled via an easy-to-use foot pedal.
+It generates up to 23,000 RPM thanks to its powerful 120 volts, 2.5-amp motor.
+The 9100 works, looks like a pen and has variable speed controlled via an easy-to-use foot pedal.
 The foot pedal-controlled speed feature frees up your hand to focus on gripping the power tool in the best way you find possible.

-For users who can drive, the action of using the foot pedal feels like second nature to them.
-For those who do not, it takes time to get used to the foot pedal.
+Using the foot pedal feels like second nature for users who can drive.
+For those who do not, getting used to the foot pedal takes time.
 Although the Dremel FortiFlex 9100 is for multiple applications, it is woodworking.
-That is because it can help you make detailed small cuts, add texture, and sand to make your workpiece stand out.
+That is because it can help you make detailed small cuts, and add texture and sand to make your workpiece stand out.

-This model is compatible with any of Dremel’s accessories for rotary tools, as well as any of their other accessories with a size of between 0 inches to 5 inches.
+This model is compatible with any of Dremel’s rotary tools accessories and any other accessories with a size between 0 inches to 5 inches.
 The handpiece of this power tool is interchangeable with any other Dremel FortiFlex handpiece.
 The 9100 comes with a 2-year full warranty which means that any defects uncovered and corrected by Dremel are free of charge within the two years.

 Jewelry makers find this model user-friendly and productive.
 Its 1.6 horsepower hang-up style motor generates as much as 18,000 RPM in reverse and forward rotation.
 That is how you get maximum performance.